 E-mail access is available through the Training Centers and usually at schools, and there are many inexpensive internet cafes throughout all countries.

-For Flagship participants, and those in all of the Asia programs, you will be given a personal international cellular telephone and some "starter" minutes.
+For participants in all of the Asia programs, you will be given a personal international cellular telephone and some "starter" minutes.
 Your Corps Advocate's phone number will even be set up on speed dial for you!

 LanguageCorps teachers work and live under the conditions of the localities in which they've accepted their teaching assignments.
 Generally, international EFL teachers are paid far better than similarly employed local workers, though salaries may sometimes seem small compared to potential earnings in America or Great Britain.

 Our teachers are generally paid the equivalent of US$500-$1,500 per month, depending on the country, and the details and conditions of each specific teaching assignment (see Locations for more details - click the "Job Prospects & Pay" link for each country).
 Often, when compensation is at the lower end of the country range, free accommodations, insurance or other services are provided by the hiring schools.
 Some schools offer additional compensation for specific added teaching services you provide (tutoring, for example).
 Other schools may offer a reimbursement for some portion of your airfare costs, based on your completing a given period of work (six months to a year, typically).

 In all locations, you should be able to earn enough to live comfortably, although in Europe, the Middle East, and most Latin American countries, you may not be able to save much.
 In Asia, you should earn enough to live comfortably, and save several hundred dollars per month.

 Ultimately, the decision about which teaching assignment to accept will be yours to make.
 But it's important to keep in mind that there will often be differences between "best available" opportunities and the "perfect scenario" you may have envisioned - a little flexibility and open-mindedness can lead to a wonderful, if not expected, overseas teaching adventure!